bzvnr/4chan-Link-Updater/README.md

 To see the links that currently cannot be parsed, see in [testData.json](https://github.com/bzvnr/4chan-Link-Updater/blob/master/lib/testData.json) replace4chanLinks.specialUseCases.nonFunctional.

-tl;dr: the updateDeadLink(deadLink) function has trouble parsing 4chan links that only have a single digit in their thread / post number.
+tl;dr: the updateDeadLink(deadLink) function in replace4chanLinks.js has trouble parsing 4chan links that only have a single digit in their thread / post number.
 If a link is in the format `/{threadNumber}/{words}(optional: postNumber)`, it incorrectly registers any number in {words} part as the postNumber.
 Additionally, 4chan links ending in the format `/{threadNumber},{postNumber}` don't work.

 ## How To Use

-To use this project, [Node.js])(https://nodejs.org/en/download/) must be installed.
+To use this project, [Node.js](https://nodejs.org/en/download/) must be installed.

 While more detailed use instructions are being developed, it is assumed that the reader has some understanding of JavaScript and Node.js.
 Knowledge of [Jest](https://jestjs.io/) is optional.